kingsmennn/match-polkadot/README.md

 1. **Smart Contracts:** Match utilizes smart contracts deployed on the Polkadot network.
 These contracts handle the creation, management, and retrieval of offers, requests, and user stores.

-2. **Connection via Anchor Provider:** The dApp connects to users' Polkadot accounts using Anchor Framework, enabling secure transactions and contract interactions.
+2. **Connection via Ink!
+Provider:** The dApp connects to users' Polkadot accounts using Ink!
+Framework, enabling secure transactions and contract interactions.

 3. **Contract Interactions:**
    - **CreateOffer:** Sellers can create an offer with specified parameters.